 All accidents, no matter how small, must be recorded and documented.
 This should be done via the medical room, where the relevant forms are held.
 If in doubt staff should assume that it must be reported.
 This also applies to near miss events that must be monitored as part of the School's health and safety management system.
-Appendix 1 contains the Incident/Near Miss report form and these can be obtained from the Bursar.

-Having completed an Incident/Near miss report form, the Bursar will decide whether an Accident Investigation Form should be completed and ultimately what action needs to be taken to avoid a recurrence of the situation.
+Appendix 1 contains the Incident/Near Miss report form, a copy of which can be obtained from the Bursar.
+The Bursar will determine whether an Accident Investigation Form should be completed and ultimately what action needs to be taken to avoid a recurrence of the situation.

-3.2 Bullying and Harassment
+.2 Bullying and Harassment